Hikipeko/knowledge-garden/University/Winter 2023/EECS 388/Security Fundamentals 388.md

 ##### PKCS7

-A padding method with adds n bytes of value n.
+A padding method which adds n bytes of value n.

 Problem: how do we encrypt message longer than 128 bits?